rdunlop/uni-timer/LaserCutBox/README.md

 We have been cutting with the following settings:
 - Raster (engraving): 300dpi, Speed 100 / Power 100%
 - Vector (cutting): Speed 15 / Power 100% / Freq.
 5000

+*Note* When using the Epilog Mini Laser Cutter, I've been told that the "first cut of the day" has a problem in which it misses the first half-inch of cutting.
+To resolve this issue, once the cut is complete, start it again, and then stop it after the first half-inch is cut.

 # Editing the file